Acurast/acurast-core/.devcontainer/README.md

 To rebuild the image, either:

-- With VSCode through the command palette, select `Remote-Containers: Rebuild and reopen in container`
+- With VSCode through the command palette, select `Dev Containers: Open Folder in Container...`
 - With a terminal, go to this directory and `docker-compose build`

 ### Customize VS code settings